-Nota bene: employees who benefit from official accommodation must pay the housing tax in respect of this accommodation since they have the possibility of occupying the accommodation at any time.
+Nota bene: Employees who benefit from official accommodation must pay the housing tax with respect to this accommodation since they can occupy the accommodation at any time.

 The following clauses are generally found in a civil code lease:

-Civil Code lease is derogatory compared to "classic" leases, such as professional lease, commercial lease, and residential lease.
+Civil Code leases are derogatory compared to "classic" leases, such as professional, commercial, and residential leases.
 Generally, these are exceptional cases where the use of the property is contrary to its nature.
-For example, renting residential property for professional use such as a corporate apartment.
+For example, renting residential property for professional use, such as corporate housing.

 The civil code lease allows the duration of the contract to be freely set: the lessor and the lessee jointly define an agreement.
 You can choose a fixed or indefinite period when signing the lease.